top of page

 speed chatting

 We've been experimenting with speed chatting.
 Looks a bit like speed dating!
 We set up small tables in a circle with two chairs at each, opposite each other.
-If you can, go for table cloths, candles and flowers, but two chairs facing each other will work.
+If you can, go for table cloths, candles and flowers, but two chairs facing each other will work fine.
 Then we ask the young people to sit down on any chair, and we put up on a screen three questions to ask the person opposite them.
 We always start with, 'What's your name?'
 Then an interesting question like, 'If you have an hour free at home, what will you do?'
 Then a deeper question like, 'Who do you trust?'
 Fusion's DMC decks are great if you can't think of questions.

 They stay with that partner for about 100 seconds, then one of the pair rotate round the circle.
 Repeat so that people talk to five to 10 people.